cesarferradas/ferrad.as/_posts/2024-06-28-better-screenshot-workflow-on-macos.md

 ![stack](/images/snap_result.png)

-The number of people that I see using the default MacOS location, and therefore struggle to find screenshots quickly, is shocking.
-If this is you, I hope this saves you some time and makes your experience more enjoyable.
+The number of people that I see using the default MacOS screenshots location, and therefore struggling to find screenshots quickly, is surprising.
+If this is you, I hope this saves you some time.